zamronypj/mod_pascal/README.md

 # mod_pascal

-Apache 2.4 module implementation which is capable to execute Pascal program just like scripting language.
+Apache 2.4 module implementation which is capable of executing Pascal program just like scripting language.
 [Read mod_pascal documentation](https://zamronypj.github.io/mod_pascal) for more information.

 ## Requirement